The Sopranos: Sets and locations

 The majority of the exterior scenes took place in New Jersey and were filmed on location, with the majority of the interior shots filmed at Silvercup Studios in New York City, including most indoor shots of the Soprano residence, the back room of the strip club Bada Bing!, and Dr. Melfi's office.
 The pork store was called Centanni's Meat Market in the pilot episode, an actual butchery in Elizabeth, New Jersey.

 After the series was picked up by HBO, the producers leased a building with a storefront in Kearny, New Jersey which served as the shooting location for exterior and interior scenes for the remainder of production; renamed Satriale's Pork Store.

 After the series ended, the building was demolished.

+Several scenes were filmed in Paterson, New Jersey on Washington Street and Cianci Street, Lou Costello Memorial, and Great Falls where a hit was famously executed in the first season.

 The strip club Bada Bing! was owned and operated by Silvio Dante on the show, and is an actual strip club on Route 17 in Lodi, New Jersey.
 Exteriors and interiors were shot on location except for the back room.
 The club is called Satin Dolls and was an existing business before the show started.

 The club continued to operate during the eight years that the show was filmed there, and a business arrangement was worked out with the owner.
 Locations manager Mark Kamine recalls that the owner was "very gracious" as long as the shooting did not "conflict with his business time".

 Scenes set at the restaurant Vesuvio, owned and operated in the series by character Artie Bucco, were filmed at a restaurant called Manolo's located in Elizabeth for the first episode.
 After the destruction of Vesuvio within the context of the series, Artie opened a new restaurant called Nuovo Vesuvio; exterior scenes set there were filmed at an Italian restaurant called Punta Dura located in Long Island City.
 All the exterior and some interior shots of the Soprano residence were filmed on location at a private residence in North Caldwell, New Jersey.